Crafting a Learner-Centered Memorial

 A LEARNER-CENTERED APPROACH

-We often look to Israel for inspiration and guidance, but Israeli society is deeply divided over how to mark the milestone; indeed, multiple ceremonies are being planned.
+We often look to Israel for inspiration and guidance, yet even two years later, Israeli society remains deeply divided over how best to mark this milestone.
+Multiple ceremonies and approaches continue to emerge, reflecting the many ways people are processing grief, memory, and hope.

 TIPS AND SUGGESTIONS